OpenMask3D: Open-Vocabulary 3D Instance Segmentation: Introduction

-In this work, we propose \name{}, an open-vocabulary 3D instance segmentation method which has the ability to reason beyond a pre-defined set of concepts.
+In this work, we propose \name{}, an open-vocabulary 3D instance segmentation method which has the ability to reason beyond a predefined set of concepts.
 Given an RGB-D sequence, and the corresponding 3D reconstructed geometry, \name{} predicts 3D object instance masks, and computes a \textit{mask-feature} representation.
 Our two-stage pipeline consists of a class-agnostic mask proposal head, and a mask-feature aggregation module.
 Guided by the predicted class-agnostic 3D instance masks, our mask-feature aggregation module first finds the frames in which the instances are highly visible.
-Then, in a multi-scale and crop-based manner, it extracts CLIP features from the best images of each mask.
+Then, it extracts CLIP features from the best images of each object mask, in a multi-scale and crop-based manner.
 These features are then aggregated across multiple views to obtain a feature representation associated with each 3D instance mask.
 Our approach is intrinsically different from the existing 3D open-vocabulary scene understanding approaches \citep{openscene, semanticabstraction, conceptfusion} as we propose an instance-based feature computation approach instead of a point-based one.
 Computing a \textit{mask-feature} per object instance enables us to retrieve object instance masks based on their similarity to any given query, equipping our approach with open-vocabulary 3D instance segmentation capabilities.
 As feature computation is performed in a zero-shot manner, \name{} is capable of preserving information about novel objects as well as long-tail objects better, compared to trained or fine-tuned counterparts.
-Furthermore, \name{} goes beyond the limitations of a closed-vocabulary paradigm, and enables segmentation of object instances based on free-form queries describing object properties such as semantics, geometry, affordances, and material properties.
+Furthermore, \name{} goes beyond the limitations of a closed-vocabulary paradigm, and allows segmentation of object instances based on free-form queries describing object properties such as semantics, geometry, affordances, and material properties.

 Our contributions are three-fold: \begin{itemize}[itemsep=1mm, parsep=1pt] \item We introduce the open-vocabulary 3D instance segmentation task in which the object instances that are similar to a given text-query are identified. \item We propose \name{}, which is the first approach that performs open-vocabulary 3D instance segmentation in a zero-shot manner. \item We conduct experiments to provide insights about design choices that are important for developing an open-vocabulary 3D instance segmentation model. \end{itemize}